AmitPandey-Research/solution-amit-pandey/SUBMISSION.md

 - **Vector Store (FAISS)**:
     - *Decision*: Use FAISS for local vector storage.
-    - *Pros*: High speed for similarity search, CPU version is accessible.
+    - *Pros*: Free.
+High speed for similarity search, CPU version is accessible.
     - *Trade-offs*: Requires loading the index into memory, which could be a concern for extremely large datasets not encountered in this project's scope.
+Does not provide advance weighted hybrid search and filter options.

 - **Embedding Model (`all-mpnet-base-v2`)**:
     - *Decision*: Use `all-mpnet-base-v2` for generating text embeddings.
-    - *Pros*: Excellent semantic understanding, widely used and well-tested.
+    - *Pros*: Free.
+Excellent semantic understanding, widely used and well-tested.
     - *Trade-offs*: Larger model size and higher one-time computation cost for embedding the datasets compared to smaller models, but beneficial for accuracy.

 - **Multi-Agent Architecture with LangGraph**: